What is Amazon’s Buy Box?

 Overwhelmingly—more than 80% of the time—UK consumers accepted Amazon’s recommendation and purchased through the Buy Box.
 The claim alleges that the algorithm steered consumers towards product offerings that were more profitable for Amazon while obscuring other similar, and often more affordable, options.
 The competition for price and quality competition among sellers is reduced which causes consumers to pay inflated prices.

 Robert Hammond is the Proposed Class Representative.
 A class representative is a person who acts on behalf for all members of a class of claimants.
 They are responsible for making sure the interests of the class are put first throughout the conduct of the claim.
-Robert Hammond has applied to bring the proceedings as an “opt-out” collective claim, on behalf of all UK consumers who bought products online from Amazon between at least 1 October 2015 and 1 June 2020.
+Robert Hammond has applied to bring the proceedings as an “opt-out” collective claim, on behalf of all UK consumers who bought products online from Amazon period from 1 October 2015 to at least 1 June 2020, but no later than 7 June 2023.
 This means you do not have to do anything to be included in the claim and we will regularly update this website with further developments.

 Amazon’s Buy Box algorithm is currently under investigation in the UK by the Competition and Markets Authority and has already been the subject of several investigations by European regulatory bodies.